 You might not be familiar with it, but this amino acid maintains strength and support in your muscles and bones.
 Your metabolism is functioning right due to this acid, which is essential for a good night’s sleep.
 Our bodies do produce glycine and we consume it through food as well.
-It is found in protein-rich food such as eggs, fish, dairy, meat and legumes.
+It is found in protein-rich food such as eggs, fish, dairy, meat, and legumes.

 Glycine will elevate the levels of serotonin, improve sleep quality and fight against insomnia, according to research.
-With a regular use, you will return to the healthy sleep cycle, which is important.
+With regular use, you will return to the healthy sleep cycle, which is important.
 Also, the general quality of sleep both in REM and NREM stages will improve significantly.

 In a nutshell